Four female athletes and their coach are creating a space for women in boxing at Silverback Nation Boxing Club

 “I feel like in boxing people try to make it a male sport I feel like you can do anything you set your mind to as a female like if you can go against a male, you can beat him”, says Courtylnn Havard.

-Silverback Nation Boxing Club was created by their coach, James Robinson creating a space for youths to train compete and avoid being drawn to other activities that can lead them down the wrong path.
+Silverback Nation Boxing Club was created by their coach, James Robinson creating a space for the youths to train, compete and avoid being drawn to other activities that can lead them down the wrong path.

-That’s my main focus with me.
-It isn’t about boxing it’s about teaching life lessons it’s about being there for those kids you know genuinely caring about them give these kids an opportunity and a choice that I didn’t have when I was younger.
+That’s my main focus with me, it isn’t about boxing it’s about teaching life lessons.
+It’s about being there for those kids; you know genuinely caring about them and give these kids an opportunity and a choice that I didn’t have when I was younger.